Faye

 Setting up

 All Faye clients need a central messaging server to communicate with; the server records which clients are subscribed to which channels and handles routing of messages between clients.
-Setting up a server in Ruby is simple:
+Faye is just like any other Rack app, and you start it by making a rackup file:

 require 'faye'